If you just put a word or series of words in the search box,

 Advanced Search form.

-All bugs reported by userA@company.com or assigned to him
+All bugs reported by userA@company.com or assigned to them

 (the initial @ is a shortcut for the assignee, see the